-THEATRE COMPANY 11/12 (ADVANCED) MDRTC11/ MDRTC12
+THEATRE COMPANY 11/12 MDRTC11/ MDRTC12

-This class will produce at least one larger work for stage to be performed for an audience in a highly collaborative manner.
-In this process, students will learn about the interconnected roles and responsibilities within a theatre company, stage etiquette and basic elements of theatre and acting.
-Strategies and techniques to support creative processes will be employed to investigate movement, sound and image which forms an ability to convey meaning in drama.
-Past examples of productions include Remembrance Day, Rock Solid and N-Dubs Got Drama.

-Students enrolled in theatre company 11 must have at least 2 years experience in drama.
+Theatre Company is a higher-level performance class for students who would like to fully experience the many aspects of putting on a show.
+The class will produce at least one substantial work for the stage to be performed for an audience in a highly collaborative manner.
+In this process, students will learn about the interconnected roles and responsibilities within a theatre company, stage etiquette, and the required elements of theatre and acting.
+Strategies and techniques to support creative processes will be employed to investigate and convey meaning in drama.
+This course will use the creative-collective approach to create and analyse scripts while learning about the many ways to create and accurately portray characters on the stage.
+Students who take this course should be invested in the end result, and in enhancing their personal performance skills.
+Past examples of productions include Remembrance Day, Rock Solid, N-Dub's Got Drama, Dinner Theatre, and class-created original plays.
+Students enrolled in Theatre Company should have at least 2 years of experience in drama.
 Those with less experience should enroll in Drama 11/12: Intro.

-DRAMA 11/12 (INTRO) MDRM-11/MDRM-12
+DRAMA 11/12 (INTRO TO DRAMA) MDRM-11/MDRM-12

-Drama 11/12 is an introduction to theatre arts.
-Students will explore collective expression, cultural expression, identity, belonging and aesthetic understanding in a collaborative environment through theatre and drama.
-Some topics studied are: script analysis, scene production, acting and production techniques, play reviews, improvisation, and practical acting work.
+Drama 11/12 is an introduction to theatre arts for students with 2 years or less experience in drama class.
+Students will explore independent and collective expression of culture, community, and identity.
+Performers will work to express ideas, emotions, and meaning through effective portrayal of characters.
+Using a variety of performance styes, actors will bring stories to life on the stage.
+Some topics studied are script analysis and development, scene production, play reviews, improvisation, and practical acting skills.
 There will be some written assignments.
-Production assignments will require some extra-curricular time.
-This is recommended for students with under 2 years experience in drama classes.
+Production assignments will require some extra-curricular time as students will have opportunities to perform for audiences on the main stage.
+This course is recommended for students with under 2 years of experience in drama classes and is open to all who would like to learn more about the acting process in a safe environment.